From EpiPens to antibiotics, report finds Canada's drug shortages could be getting worse | CBC News

 Something 'truly amiss'

-Health Canada doesn't currently analyze shortage reports like these, so the task falls to curious academics like Duffin.
+Health Canada doesn't currently analyze shortage reports like these, so the task falls to curious academics like Duffin, a professor emerita at Queen's University.

 She founded a website for shortage information in 2010, which for years served as one of Canada's only resources on that issue.